 We know some of you are doing the #weekdayweekend challenge with us this month, so you might be in need of a little inspiration for some whole grain meals.
-And even if you’re not doing the challenge (from our cookbook, see info here), chances are you wouldn’t mind some whole grains in your life, too.
+And even if you’re not doing the challenge (from our cookbook, see info here), chances are you wouldn’t mind some whole grain recipes in your life, too.
 Here are a whole bunch of different kinds of recipes that incorporate various whole grains.
 Yum!

 Have you made overnight oats yet?
 If not, here is our super easy method to make overnight oats, along with a few different flavor variations to try.